tomkren/pikater/docs/technical/database/Database-documentation.md

 	* class of entropy.

 4. **JPAAttributeCategoricalMetadata**
-Entity representing metadata for a categorical attribute (column) - in other words, values of this column items from a finite and enumerated set.
+Entity representing metadata for a categorical attribute (column) - in other words, values of this column are items from a finite and enumerated set.

 5. **JPAAttributeNumericalMetadata**
 Entity representing metadata for a numerical attribute (column).
 Values of this column are floating point numbers.